asllop/RunPack/TUTORIAL.md

 ## 0. Setup

-All RunPack scripts in this tutorial are supposed to be executed in a program like the following:
+All RunPack scripts in this tutorial have been executed in the following program:

 ```rust
 use runpack::{Pack, Cell, self};